ahawkins/hawkins.io/blog/_posts/2013-07-03-we-are-pioneers.md

 inspires me that, yes, we can change the web beyond our wildest dreams.
 We are pioneers after all.

-I'd like to call out some people for all their hard: Yehuda Katz, Tom Dale, Erik Bryn, Paul Chavard, Stefen Penner, Kris Selden, Luke Melia, Peter Wagenet, Kasper Tidlemann, Jakub Arnold, Trek Glowacki, Joachim Haagen Skeie, Igor Tezic, Robin Ward, Sami Asikainen, Jeff Atwood,
+I'd like to call out some people for all their hard work: Yehuda Katz, Tom Dale, Erik Bryn, Paul Chavard, Stefen Penner, Kris Selden, Luke Melia, Peter Wagenet, Kasper Tidlemann, Jakub Arnold, Trek Glowacki, Joachim Haagen Skeie, Igor Tezic, Robin Ward, Sami Asikainen, Jeff Atwood,